usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 12. Places of exercise or recreation (e.g., gymnasiums, health spas, bowling alleys, golf courses).

 #### Can a facility be considered a place of public accommodation if it does not fall under one of these 12 categories?
-No, the 12 categories are an exhaustive list.However, within each category the examples given are just illustrations.
+No, the 12 categories are an exhaustive list.
+However, within each category the examples given are just illustrations.
 For example, the category &quot;sales or rental establishments&quot; would include many facilities other than those specifically listed, such as video stores, carpet showrooms, and athletic equipment stores.

 #### What if a private entity operates, or leases space to, many different types of facilities, of which only relatively few are places of public accommodation?
 Is the whole private entity still a public accommodation?
 The entire private entity is, legally speaking, a